First Triangle Congruence Theorem

 It is evident that the two triangles ABC and ABD are not congruent because they are not superimposable.
 Triangle ABD is larger than triangle ABC.
 However, both triangles have two congruent sides, AB ≅ AB and AC ≅ AD, and a congruent angle β.
 But the angle β is not included between the two congruent sides.
 In conclusion, two congruent sides and a non-included angle are not sufficient to declare the congruence of the triangles.

-Consider two triangles ABC and A'B'C'
+Let’s take two triangles, ABC and A'B'C'

-This proves that the two triangles are congruent.
+Hence, we can state that the two triangles are congruent.

 And so on.